 As mentioned, the responsibility of taking control of the house falls on the executor’s shoulders.
-It ensures the estate property remains in good hands and excellent condition for a decent sale.
-When a home is unoccupied, the executor will have to swap out the locks, change the mail delivery address to theirs, and maintain the estate.
+It ensures the estate property remains in good hands and in excellent condition for a decent sale.
+When a home is empty or vacant for a period of time, the executor will have to swap out the locks, change the mail delivery address to theirs, and maintain the estate.
 Additionally, rerouting the mail is a convenient way of receiving the required documents to settle the estate in its entirety.

 How to Sell a House as an Executor in 5 Easy Steps

 Although the process of selling a home as an executor is standard across most states in the US, the probate processes and laws may vary.
 It’s these differences that can significantly impact the timeline on the sale of the house.
 Nonetheless, here’s how to sell a home in 5 steps.